 Argentine Ambassador’s milonga

 First up was the Tango Tea Afternoon Milonga at the Argentine Ambassador’s Residence.
 This was effectively a re-run of the event they’d put on in August, and I’d had an absolutely amazing time.
-Incredible setting, fantastic music, great floorcraft, magical atmosphere.
-As soon as they announced when tickets would go on sale, Steph and I put the date in our diaries, and she actually beat me to it, snaffling up a leader and follower ticket within a couple of minutes of them going on sale.
+Incredible setting, fantastic music, great floorcraft, magical atmosphere, so I was ready and waiting for my next chance!

 The theme was ‘1913,’ chosen, I imagine, as the height of the country’s fortunes, when it was one of the wealthiest countries in the world.
 It was, though, an oddly specific timeframe when it came to dressing for the occasion.
 Many of the women opted for 1920s and 1930s look, with some absolutely stunning outfits!
 I did my best, with a jacket made for me in Buenos Aires and a Trilby obtained for the occasion – but of course the jacket and hat came off the moment I started dancing.